-Values: This is part of a much larger trans-frontier protected area, adjoining a complex of reserves in neighbouring Benin and Burkina Faso.
-Together, this complex supports the largest remaining population of elephants in West Africa, and provides one of the most complete examples of a West African savanna woodland ecosystem.
-The Park lies in the transition zone between the Sudanese and Sudano-Guinean savannas and is predominantly semi-arid to semi-humid Sudanese wooded savanna.
+Values: Since its extension in 2017 (based on the previously inscribed W National Park of Niger) the re-named site of W-Arly-Pendjari complex comprises a trans-frontier protected area covering a complex of reserves clustered across the international border between Niger, Benin and Burkina Faso.
+The W-Arly-Pendjari complex supports the largest remaining population of elephants in West Africa, and provides one of the most complete examples of a West African savanna woodland ecosystem.
+The W-Arly-Pendjari complex lies in the transition zone between the Sudanese and Sudano-Guinean savannas and is predominantly semi-arid to semi-humid Sudanese wooded savanna.
 Flooded plains along the Niger River lie under a major Palaeoarctic-Afrotropical flyway and between February and May over 20,000 aquatic birds congregate there.

-REVIEW OF WORLD HERITAGE VALUES: According to IUCN’s Conservation Outlook Assessment (2014), the specific attributes which qualify Niger’s ‘W’ National Park for world heritage status can be summarised as follows:
+REVIEW OF WORLD HERITAGE VALUES: According to IUCN’s Conservation Outlook Assessment (2014), the specific attributes which qualify the W-Arly-Pendjari complex for world heritage status can be summarised as follows:

 Wide variety of aquatic and terrestrial ecosystems within a large protected area complex.
-Niger’s ‘W’ National Park straddles three major biogeographical regions (Sudano-Guinean, Sudanese and Sahelian) and supports a correspondingly diverse range of habitats.
+The W-Arly-Pendjari complex straddles three major biogeographical regions (Sudano-Guinean, Sudanese and Sahelian) and supports a correspondingly diverse range of habitats.
 These include wetlands of international importance (associated with the Niger River and its tributaries and floodplains) as well as gallery forests, wooded savannas, semi-desert scrub and magnificent stands of giant Baobab trees.
-Although ‘W’ National Park covers a relatively small area it is part of a much more extensive trans-boundary complex of protected areas shared with Burkina Faso and Benin.
-This provides it with ecological resilience and should ensure the maintenance of its outstanding value as one of the few remaining relatively intact savanna ecosystems in west and central Africa.
+The size of the extended W-Arly-Pendjari complex provides it with ecological resilience and should ensure the maintenance of its outstanding value as one of the few remaining relatively intact savanna ecosystems in west and central Africa.

 High diversity and biomass of plant and animal species.
-The park supports a relatively high diversity of plant and animal species, especially when considered within a sub-regional context.
+The W-Arly-Pendjari complex supports a relatively high diversity of plant and animal species, especially when considered within a sub-regional context.
 The fauna includes 73 species of mammals and one of the largest populations of wild ungulates in west Africa.
-There are 367 species of birds recorded in the park as well as 112 species of reptiles, 120 species of fish (fauna representative of the Niger River) and 500 species of higher plants.
+There are 367 species of birds recorded in the W-Arly-Pendjari complex as well as 112 species of reptiles, 120 species of fish (fauna representative of the Niger River) and 500 species of higher plants.

 Important over-wintering site for Palaearctic birds.
-The park has a particularly rich birdlife and serves as an important migratory stop-over and over-wintering site for various species including ducks, geese, swans, herons, bitterns and storks which spend the northern summer in Europe.
+The W-Arly-Pendjari complex has a particularly rich birdlife and serves as an important migratory stop-over and over-wintering site for various species including ducks, geese, swans, herons, bitterns and storks which spend the northern summer in Europe.

 Habitat of rare and endangered species.
-Some of the very few remaining west African populations of endangered large mammals occur in Niger’s ‘W’ National Park, including wild dog, cheetah, lion, leopard, elephant, African manatee and red-fronted gazelle.
+Some of the very few remaining west African populations of endangered large mammals occur in the W-Arly-Pendjari complex, including wild dog, cheetah, lion, leopard, elephant, African manatee and red-fronted gazelle.

-CONSERVATION STATUS AND PROSPECTS: The conservation status of ‘W’ National Park is of significant concern as there has been a progressive degradation of the park’s resources over several decades.
+CONSERVATION STATUS AND PROSPECTS: The conservation status of the W-Arly-Pendjari complex is of significant concern as there has been a progressive degradation of the park’s resources over several decades.
 Although the values which justified the site’s inscription on the World Heritage List are still present, they have been significantly compromised.
 Populations of key species have been reduced and the park is facing growing pressures for agricultural land, harvesting of non-timber forest products and bushmeat from fast-growing communities outside its boundaries.

-MANAGEMENT EFFECTIVENESS: The management authority does not have enough financial, technical and material support to address the growing number and intensity of threats and ensure effective management of the park.
+MANAGEMENT EFFECTIVENESS: The management authority does not have enough financial, technical and material support to address the growing number and intensity of threats and ensure effective management of the various reserves that make up the W-Arly-Pendjari complex.
 Poaching remains a major challenge which the authorities have been largely unable to stop.
 There are significant unresolved issues regarding the legal status and location of boundaries, as well as the definition and management of buffer zones.
 International cooperation over management of the wider protected areas complex is being supported through international aid, but some problems originating beyond the park’s boundaries – such as siltation of the Niger River – remain as serious unresolved challenges.

-REVIEW OF CONSERVATION ISSUES AND THREATS: The following issues represent specific threats to the ecology, conservation and values of Niger’s ‘W’ National Park world heritage site.
+REVIEW OF CONSERVATION ISSUES AND THREATS: The following issues represent specific threats to the ecology, conservation and values of the W-Arly-Pendjari complex world heritage site.

 - Community use of resources.
-The harvesting of non-timber forest products (medicinal plants, fruits, etc.) is carried out within the park by members of local communities.
+The harvesting of non-timber forest products (medicinal plants, fruits, etc.) is carried out within the W-Arly-Pendjari complex by members of local communities.
 Where this is carried out on a subsistence basis, extraction is generally sustainable and does not significantly threaten the park.

 - Mining.
-Although there are no immediate, specific plans for mining in the park or its vicinity, the government of Niger has indicated a general intention to pursue mining opportunities in the area (which is thought to be rich in phosphate and gold resources).
+Although there are no immediate, specific plans for mining in the W-Arly-Pendjari complex or its vicinity, the government of Niger has indicated a general intention to pursue mining opportunities in the area (which is thought to be rich in phosphate and gold resources).

 - Displacement of Tapoa community members.
-The proposed upgrading of a major road near the park boundary at Tapoa is likely to result in displacement of some members of the community.
+The proposed upgrading of a major road near Niger’s W National Park boundary at Tapoa is likely to result in displacement of some members of the community.
 This could potentially result in greater pressure for agricultural land and resources from within the park.

 - Water Pollution.
 There is a growing threat of pollution from possible future mining operations and/or domestic sewerage associated with expansion of the settlement at Tapoa.